Cost of structural steelwork

 - Add fire protection if required

-For example, for a low rise, short span framed building in the City of London with a composite metal deck floor and 60 minutes fire resistance, the overall frame rate (based on the average of each range) would be:
+For example, for a low rise, short span building with a composite metal deck floor and 60 minutes fire resistance, the overall frame rate (based on the average of each range) would be:

-For other locations, the rates should be adjusted using location indices; the table provided contains a selection of indices as published and updated by the BCIS.
+The rates should then be adjusted using location indices; the table provided below contains a selection of indices as published and updated by the BCIS.

 |Location||BCIS Index||Location||BCIS Index|